GabrielSalla/sentinela/docs/monitor_validating.md

 # Validating a monitor
-Validating a monitor is a important step before registering it.
+Validating a monitor is an important step before registering it.
 This process ensures that the monitor code is correct and can be executed by Sentinela.
 This is useful when using a deployment pipeline to ensure that the monitor is correctly implemented before being deployed.

 ## Validation Process
 ```